uhaciogullari/SimpleMvcSitemap/README.md

 ## <a id="examples">Examples</a>

 You can use SitemapProvider class to create sitemap files inside any action method.
+You don't even have to provide absolute URLs, SimpleMvcSitemap can generate them from relative URLs.
 Here's an example:
 ```csharp
 public class SitemapController : Controller
 {